nodejs/node/doc/api/http.markdown

 The request/response headers object.

-Read only map of header names and values.
+Key-value pairs of header names and values.
 Header names are lower-cased.
 Example:

     // Prints something like: